 - 9.7 percent for new employers (Construction)

-The new employer rate is increased or decreased by the
+The new employer contribution rate is increased or decreased by the

-surcharge adjustment, if the surcharge is in effect.
-The following chart identifies the total rate assigned by law:
+Surcharge adjustment, if the surcharge is in effect.
+The following chart identifies the total contribution rate assigned by law:

 | 2013 - 2017

-The new employer rate is multiplied by the amount of
+The new employer contribution rate is multiplied by the amount of

 taxable wages paid by the employer to determine the employer's contribution liability.

-The new employer rate will apply to an employer for the first two or three calendar years that the employer pays wages.
-After that time, the employer may have sufficient experience to receive a computed rate or will receive a standard rate.
+The new employer contribution rate will apply to an employer for the first two or three calendar years that the employer pays wages.
+After that time, the employer may have sufficient experience to receive a computed contribution rate or will receive a standard contribution rate.

 Contributory employers who have a sporadic employment history may be assigned a standard contribution rate after they no longer qualify for new employer status.

-One standard rate is assigned to employers with zero or positive reserve account balances, while a higher standard rate is assigned to employers with negative reserve account balances.
-The solvency measures in effect are added to the standard rates in accordance with the law.
-The following chart identifies the total rate assigned by law:
+One standard contribution rate is assigned to employers with zero or positive reserve account balances, while a higher standard contribution rate is assigned to employers with negative reserve account balances.
+The solvency measures in effect are added to the standard contribution rates in accordance with the law.
+The following chart identifies the total contribution rate assigned by law: